StuartsProjects/SX12XX-LoRa/SX127x_examples/Examples - Descriptions.md

 SX12XX Library Example Programs

+For the majority of the programs you will need to define the pins used, the frequency and the LoRa settings in the Settings.h file.
+The provided setting may not be optimised for long distance.
+Some of the examples use sleep mode on the processor and LoRa device to save power and typical sleep currents may be mentioned in the description of each program.
+In all cases a 'bare bones' Arduino has been used to measure the sleep currents and you may not get even close to the mentioned sleep currents using standard Arduinos such as Pro Minis or similar.

 #### 1\_LED\_Blink &emsp; &emsp; &emsp;  &emsp; &emsp; &emsp; (Basics folder)

 This program blinks an LED connected the pin number defined by LED1.The pin 13 LED, fitted to some Arduinos is blinked as well.
 The blinks should be close to one per second.
 Messages are sent to the Serial Monitor also.